ae.gif

-How Does the Estimator Actually Work?
+How the Audience Estimator Works

 If you’re wondering how the audience estimator calculates numbers—or why you might see different actual results—it’s important to understand that the estimator makes a best-effort prediction based on historical data and statistical modeling.